EternityForest/awesome-standards/README.md

 Non locking S biners may not be completely reliable, some report losing their stuff with some versions.

+## Labelmakers

+### P12/Letratag

+There is no one standard label maker tape type, but the 12mm high Letratag/P12 type cartridges are a strong candidate for being the most standard, due to being used by multiple manufacturers, and being available in a wide range of colors.

+Most importantly, they are available in fade resistant "thermal transfer", which is very different from just "thermal".

 ## Misc Materials